Millers Lake, MI

 About Millers Lake, MI

-Millers Lake is a small community in Michigan with a population of 505 residents.
-The median household income is $68,068 per year, which is near the national average.
-The median age in Millers Lake is 14.8 years.
+Millers Lake is a small community located in Michigan with a population of 505 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,068 per year, which is 9% below the national median of $75,149.
+The median age of 14.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Millers Lake Ranks in Michigan